 Send-receive strategy.
 Many protocols dictate the behavior between pairs of nodes.
 The send-receive strategy merges together the states of directly communicating pairs of nodes.
-Send-receive groupIDs have the form $[(node_p.log_i), (node_q.log_j)]$ , where $node_p$ communicated with $node_q$ and $log_i$ executed before the communication and $log_j$ executed after the communication.
-For example, in Figure 5 Global State 1 send-receive (SR) has two groups: the first group, [N0.L1,N1.L2], corresponding to the Ping between Node 0 and Node 1; and, group [N2.L1,N3.L1] captures the Gossip message.
+Send-receive groupIDs are pairs of nodes at specific log instances of the form $[(node_p.log_i), (node_q.log_j)]$, where $node_p$ communicated with $node_q$ and log_i executed before the communication and log_j executed after the communication.
+For example, in Figure 3.4 Global State 1 send-receive (SR) has two groups: the first group, [N0.L1,N1.L2], corresponding to the Ping between Node 0 and Node 1; and, group [N2.L1,N3.L1] captures the Gossip message.

 An advantage to this strategy is that properties which hold after communication, but not at all times, are tested on subsets of states.
 Invariants like those that depend on eventual consistency require this for detection.
 From our running example; each SWIM node maintains a list of events which are synchronized with Gossip messages.
-If the invariant N1.events = N2.events was tested on the AS group from Figure 5 highlighted in orange, the invariant would be violated because in Global State 2 Node 1 has not yet received the Gossip message.
+If the invariant N1.events = N2.events was tested on the AS group from Figure 3.4 highlighted in orange, the invariant would be violated because in Global State 2 Node 1 has not yet received the Gossip message.
 In contrast, if the same invariant was tested on the send-receive group [N1.L1, N2.L1] from Global State 3, it would hold because Node 1 synchronized its events after receiving the message.

 Total-order strategy.
 Fine-grained protocols, such as leader election, dictate a causal behavior across multiple nodes.
 The total-order strategy merges the local states from causal chains of communicating nodes.
-The groupID for this strategy has the form $[(node_p.log_i), \ldots, (node_q.log_j)]$ , such that the local state $(node_p.log_i)$ happened before $(node_q.log_j)$ and all intermediate (nodeID, logID) pairs.
-In Figure 5 the TO merged group [N1.L1,N2.L1,N3.L1] from Global State 3 is the result of merging all local states along the Gossip messages causal path from Node 3 to Node 1.
+The groupID for this strategy has the form $[(node_p.log_i), ..., (node_q.log_j)]$, such that the local state $(node_p.log_i)$ happened before $(node_q.log_j)$ and all intermediate (nodeID, logID) pairs.
+In Figure 3.4 the TO merged group [N1.L1,N2.L1,N3.L1] from Global State 3 is the result of merging all local states along the Gossip messages causal path from Node 3 to Node 1.